emehtata/ruuvi2mqtt/README.md

 If you prefer to use a Debian Slim image instead of Alpine, specify it with ```DISTRO=debian```, e.g., ```make DISTRO=debian build```.

 Refer to the Makefile for additional rules and options.

-## TODO
-- Add version information to the script.
-- Enable support for multiple brokers on a single host.